jinzhu8/robotics-can-sensor-board/docs/design.md

 ### 4.1 Force Sensor

 The initial force sensor selected for the gripper is the Interlink FSR 402.
 It was selected because it is a thin, two-wire analog force sensor with a specified sensing range of approximately 0.2–20 N, making it suitable for detecting and controlling gripping force without requiring a complex bridge-based measurement circuit; its resistance-force relationship is nonlinear and exhibits saturation and hysteresis.
+### 4.2 Microcontroller
+The RP2040 was selected as the primary microcontroller for the gripper controller.
+It provides sufficient processing performance, GPIO, a built-in 12-bit ADC, and USB connectivity for communication and data logging.
+The RP2040 was chosen over a more feature-rich wireless microcontroller because the project does not require wireless connectivity.
+Although the RP2040 ADC is nominally 12-bit, its effective resolution is lower, so the design will not assume 12-bit accuracy in the force measurement.

 ## 5. Circuit Design
 Power: